NikZar/nautes-freedomotic-dashboard/README.md

 nautes-freedomotic-dashboard
 ============================
-This is a simple WIP frontend web application that interacts with a Freedomotic instance via its API.
+This is a simple WIP frontend web application that interacts with a Freedomotic instance via its REST API V3.

 index.html -> End User functionalities